tcz/phpunit-mockfunction/README.md

 ## Introduction ##

-MockFunction is a PHPUnit extension that uses `runkit` to mock PHP functions (both user-defined and system) and use mockobject-style invocation matchers, parameter constraints and all that magic.
+MockFunction is a PHPUnit extension that uses `runkit` to mock PHP functions (both user-defined and system) or static methods and use mockobject-style invocation matchers, parameter constraints and all that magic.

 To use this extension, you have to install `runkit` first (PECL package).
 For a working version see https://github.com/zenovich/runkit/